Anisotropic Cosmic Ray Transport in strong MHD Turbulence due to Magnetic Mirroring and Resonant Curvature Scattering: Discussion

-The underlying idea of our work, that CR transport is governed by the geometry of the turbulent magnetic field, could be derived \emph{ab initio} via the Mori-Zwanzig formalism \citep{mori:1965,zwanzig:1973}, where the relevant parts of the particle motion are extracted by a projection operator, which represents the guiding role of the field line structure characterized by intense current sheets, coherent fluctuations and coalescing flux tubes \citep{Grauer1994,Mallet2015,Zhou2020,Schekochihin2022}.
-The impact of coherent structures on CR transport has also previously been studied by, e.g., \cite{Dmitruk2004}, \cite{Gonzalez2017}, \cite{Pecora2018} and \cite{Pezzi2022}.
+The underlying idea of our work, that CR transport is governed by the geometry of the turbulent magnetic field, could be derived \emph{ab initio} via the Mori-Zwanzig formalism \citep{mori:1965,zwanzig:1973}, where the relevant parts of the particle motion are extracted by a projection operator, which represents the guiding role of the field line structure characterized by intense current sheets and aligned fluctuations \citep{Grauer1994,Mallet2015}.
 Orthogonally, rareness of scattering events, as evident in the broad probability distribution of reversal times, may lead to subdiffusion of the pitch angle, which in turn leads to superdiffusion in space \citep{Zimbardo2020} and thus warrants a (truncated) fractional transport theory \citep{Magdziarz2007,Manke2019,Aerdker2025}.

 Lastly, even for a moderately strong background field, perpendicular field line transport is already significantly suppressed, which, in combination with confinement by magnetic mirroring, leads to strongly diminished perpendicular transport of CRs.
-This suggests that cross-field transport plays a subordinated role for highly magnetized particles and underlines the need for anisotropic transport models \citep{Effenberger2012a}.
-Since deviations from field line wandering may depend more delicately on the small-scale structure of the field, in contrast to parallel transport governed by the largest excursions, statements on the energy-dependency of perpendicular transport are not reliable at the currently available numerical resolution.
+This suggests that cross-field transport plays a subordinated role for highly magnetized particles and underlines the need for anisotropic transport models \citep{Effenberger2012a,Dorner2024,Kleimann2025}.
+Statements on the energy-dependency of perpendicular transport are not reliable at the currently available numerical resolution, because deviations from field line wandering depend more delicately on the small-scale structure of the field, in contrast to parallel transport governed by the largest excursions.